Data Loss Prevention & shred

 With the pigeonhole principle, that means a wear-leveling will always "swap" blocks from the mapping, and never add/remove blocks from it.
 If a swap is done, then by reading the entire disk, we should cross the path of both the swapped blocks, and we should see the data remapped by wear-leveling.

 Lost?
 Here is an example: we have a file content stored at LBA 42, and we overwrite it with random data using shred.
-Suppose wear-leveling is storing the random data somewhere else on the physical drive (meaning the original data are still readable from the physical blocks), the if we read the entire drive, we should see the original data somewhere.
+Suppose wear-leveling is storing the random data somewhere else on the physical drive (meaning the original data are still readable from the physical blocks), then if we read the entire drive, we should see the original data somewhere.
 If we don't see them, then wear leveling is not happening.

 Let's read the entire drive, looking for AAAA or CCCC